Dubai Metro: Rolling stock

+Culture

+Music festival

+Brand Dubai collaborated with Roads & Transport Authority in March 2019 to launch the "Dubai Metro Music Festival", there was no festival in 2020 and 2021 because of COVID-19.
+It is held across Red Line stations from 14 to 20 Sha'aban every year.

 Guinness World Record

 On 1 November 2018, as part of the RTA's Public Transport Day, the longest diverse human chain of hand was formed in a Dubai metro train at Etisalat station.
 The record was acknowledged by Guinness World Records.
 The chain was formed by people from 96 countries around the whole world.
 Previously this record was with Norway, where 75 nations made a diverse human chain.